 Quadrilateral Cowboy – Hacking puzzle-capers with a fantastic sense of style.

 VA-11 HALL-A – Waifu bartending—no, really.
 And way, way better (and less dismissive) than that sounds.
 A stunning release from Sukeban Games.

 Grim Dawn – While it didn’t quite make the cut for one of the best of the very best, it’s an awesome Diablo 2-style action RPG that anyone can love.

 Starbound – Finally out of early access, with some unfortunate release decisions that hold it back somewhat.

 The Final Station – For train and zombie apocalypse enthusiasts.

 The Silver Case – A remaster release of Suda51’s seminal classic.
 You already know if you want this.

 Cursed Castilla – A high-grade retro masterpiece in the vein of Ghosts n’ Goblins.

-Subnautica – Technically still in early access, so it doesn’t qualify for a 2016 list, but this is (for me) hands down the best survival game on the market, and one I spent a ton of time playing, admiring, and reading about in 2016.
+Subnautica – Technically still in early access, so it doesn’t qualify for a 2016 list, but this is (for me) hands down the best survival game on the market and one I spent a ton of time playing, admiring, and reading about in 2016.
 It’s more than earned a mention here, especially since you can get it for only $10 on sale until the end of the year.
-Has some significant bugs and engine troubles that need addressing, but still an indie game like no other.
+It has some significant bugs and engine troubles that need addressing, but still an indie game like no other.

 Before I close here, please bear in mind that there are many, many other games that deserve recognition but we simply can’t include due to time and space constraints.
 There are also undoubtedly other amazing experiences that have flown entirely under our radar.
 If there’s something you think we’ve missed that you want people to know about, please post your experience in the comments!
 We’d love to hear about everything we didn’t get the chance to play this year.